Tw0Brainz/spotify-queue-ocr-monitor/README.md

-B# Spotify Queue OCR Monitor
+# Spotify Queue OCR Monitor

 Spotify Queue OCR Monitor is a Python project that uses optical character recognition (OCR) to monitor a designated area of your screen